 "Canada has not seen nearly the shift in storage deployment methodologies that have been experienced in the United States," says Dave Pearson, research manager for Enterprise Storage and Networking at IDC Canada.
 "There will certainly be greater reliance on cloud storage to come, and more penetration of server-based and ODM storage in hyperscale deployments here, but for now, the battle for traditional arrays is still heated.
 Niche vendors addressing key workloads are still experiencing growth, and traditional OEMs are looking to build or buy these same capabilities, especially around flash, hyperconverged, and object storage."

 Kevin Lonergan, Dave Pearson

-This IDC study examines market shares of the top 10 network equipment vendors in Canada.
-It updates the previous study, Canadian Networking Equipment Market Shares, 2014: Large Players Lose Momentum in Evolving Markets (IDC #CA5CIC15).
+This IDC study examines market shares of the top networking equipment vendors in Canada.
+It updates the previous study (see Canadian Networking Equipment Market Shares, 2016: Market Slows, Competition Grows, IDC #CA41970117, October 2017).

 "Security hardware vendors continue to move up on the list of top networking equipment vendors, and 2017 was no exception," says Kevin Lonergan, research manager, Infrastructure Solutions and Security.
 "Outside of security hardware, competition remains strong as vendors compete for share in declining markets such as IP telephony and routing and vendors ramp up for new technologies such as wireless ax access points in wireless LAN."